You Do Not Have To Be Rich To Travel The World!

 We Got Ourselves A Decent Lump Of Cash

-We spent a few years in London redeveloping two small properties and selling them on.
-It was seriously hard work, I was pregnant, twice, we lived through a British winter with no heating, hot water or kitchen .
+We spent a few years in London redeveloping two small properties to sell on.
+It was hard work, I was pregnant, twice, we lived through a British winter with no heating, hot water or kitchen .
 I lived off microwaved ready meals and salad and washed with a bucket and a kettle.
-We both have special memories of this time, the Christmas we spent barbecuing turkey over charcoal in the frosty white garden was so romantic!
+We both have special memories of this time, the Christmas we spent barbecuing turkey over charcoal in the frosty white garden stands out as one of our most romantic.

-We had already announced to the world that we were moving to Australia, so it came as a shock to everyone when we started looking around for another disaster of a property to renovate, shortly before son no 2 was born.
+We had already announced to the world that we were moving to Australia, so it came as a shock to everyone when we started looking around for another disaster of a property to renovate.
+This was shortly before son no 2 was born.

 “You can’t move house just for 6 months!”